kandelvijaya/kandelvijayacom/_drafts/2016-10-05-swift3-why-anyhashable-how-does-it-work-internally.md

         init(_ base: Base) {
             _baseHashable = base
         }

         //more code....
     }

 Although in the right direction, Compiler wont allow us to use `_InternalConcreteBox` as concrete type for `_box` as this is a Generic Placeholder and incomplete Type (like before).
 Other than that everything looks good.

+We could say, `_InternalConcreteBoc`_ is bocing a Type but it tries to preserve the original type info.
+Whereas, `Any2Hashable` is a type erased container.

 ### Step 4: Solving Generics yet again with Protocol

-One way to solve this issue is by providing a complete Protocol Conformance like so:
+One way to solve this issue is by providing a complete Protocol Conformance with the required methods like so:

     protocol _Any2HashableBox {
         var _hashValue: Int { get }
         func _isEqual(to: _Any2HashableBox) -> Bool?
     }

 and the Internal Box looks like so.
+Then we can use `_Any2HashableBox` as complete type.

 `struct _InternalConcreteBox<Base: Hashable>: _Any2HashableBox { ….`